graphile/graphile.github.io/src/news/2025-06-06-last-epic-solved.md

 ### Other breaking changes

-- Minimum version of Node.js bumped to Node 22 (the latest LTS).
+- Minimum version of Node.js bumped to Node 22 (the latest LTS) in preparation for release candidate
 - Grafserv: Naked GraphQL errors (such as those you’d see from coercion) are now treated as safe to output.
 - graphile-export now supports and possibly requires ESLint v9.
+- Gra*fast*: plan JSON now has layer plans as a list rather than a tree, to account for combination layer plans that have many parents.
+May not be compatible with previous versions of Ruru.

 ### Bug fixes